How to Become a Social Worker

-While there is overlap between the job functions of social workers and other helping professions (BLS identifies several similar occupations), "there are philosophical differences as well as real-world differences, for example, in terms of titles and income," said Metoka Welch, associate dean of counseling at SNHU.
+While there is overlap between the job functions of social workers and other helping professions (BLS identifies several similar occupations), “there are philosophical differences as well as real-world differences, for example, in terms of titles and income,” said Dr. Metoka Welch, the program director for counseling programs at SNHU.
 For that reason, you might consider pursuing a degree or credentials in related fields like psychology, counseling (mental health counseling, school counseling, marriage and family counseling, etc.), human services, or human development.

 Regardless of which degree or career path you choose, you can expect to work with others from the helping professions.
 “Ideally, all the members of the client’s team, including the social worker, the counselor, the psychologist, the medical doctor, can come together on behalf of a person in order to coordinate their efforts to help,” Welch said.
 "An integrated approach to caring for the whole person is a best practice in the helping professions."

 Nowadays, social workers can be found working across a variety of settings, including hospitals and medical settings, crisis and rehabilitation centers, schools (elementary through higher education), for-profit and nonprofit organizations, private and public sectors.
 In fact, according to the National Association for Social Workers’ 2011 “Social Workers in Government Agencies” report, social workers are “key employees in federal, state, and local government agencies” who often work on-site, in collaboration with non-governmental agencies, or as independent contractors or consultants (NASW pdf source).